How You (And Your Dog) Can Avoid Snake Bites — And What To Do If You Get Bitten

 Call 911 immediately

-Antivenin drugs are highly effective, so if you do get bitten get to the hospital as quickly as possible.
+Antivenin drugs are highly effective, so if you do get bitten, get to a hospital as quickly as possible.
 (And hope you don't get a nasty surprise from your insurance company.)

 The antivenin (also called antivenom) snaps itself like a magnet to the molecules of snake venom and then allows the body to excrete it when urinating.
 So patients receive lots of fluids along with the antivenin.